Computer Science 189 — Introduction to Machine Learning (4 Units)

 - Dimensionality reduction

+The homeworks are drastically different depending on the instructor you have.
 Historically this course has featured roughly eight programming assignments and a couple of theory problem sets.
 Programming assignments can be done in any language of your choice (though MATLAB or NumPy are strongly recommended).
 Programming assignments are somewhat lengthy (each will take longer than any CS 188 project, for instance).
 This class is heavy on math, especially linear algebra (Math 54), multivariable calculus (Math 53), and probability (CS 70, EE 126) One midterm and one final

 - 3 hours of lecture per week